ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 4. dynamics and advection
 5. diagnostics and output settings

-This document walks through each of these namelist groups and provides a short explanation of what each group controls and how it is configured in our `ACCESS-OM3` setup.
+This document walks through each of these namelist groups and provides a short explanation of what each group controls and how it is configured in our `ACCESS-OM3` configurations.

 ### `setup_nml`
 This group defines time-stepping, run length, output frequencies, initial conditions, and I/O settings.